Committee on Investment and Audit

 - Resolve any disagreements between management and the independent auditors.

-The Committee on Investment and Audit handles the following responsibilities with regard to its investment oversight responsibility:
+The Committee on Investment and Audit handles the following responsibilities regarding its investment oversight responsibility:

 - Review the policy on a yearly basis, taking into consideration the impact on ASH’s financial strategy, programs, and financial needs.